ESPN in the United Kingdom: Channels

+ESPN launched on in the UK on 3 August 2009.
+The channel marked ESPN's first foray into live coverage of domestic sports events in the UK.
+When ESPN lost the rights to the Premier League to BT, BT completed their purchase of ESPN's UK and Ireland TV channels business on 31 July 2013, but continued to operate ESPN, with programming largely resembling that of ESPN America.

+In January 2015, BT reached a long-term rights deal with ESPN, allowing the network to maintain its affiliation with ESPN International, and its rights to original programmes and sports properties owned by ESPN outright or to which it holds international rights.
+This saw BT rebrand the channel as BT Sport ESPN on 8 June 2015.
+This continued until August 2022, when BT Sport ESPN was renamed BT Sport 4.

-Programming was available in only standard-definition format.
+Programming was available in standard-definition and high-definition formats.

+ESPN Player, previously branded ESPN360, was ESPN’s digital streaming platform in the UK and Europe for live and on-demand sports.
+The service was available across Europe, Middle East & Africa and, predominantly, broadcast U.S sports content.
+Main content included NCAA Football, NCAA Basketball, College Sports, IndyCar Series, World Series of Poker, X Games and others.
+The platform was a direct to consumer service, as Pay Per View, and not linked to any TV subscription.
+ESPN Player closed on August 18th, 2023 with all content sold to TV broadcasters or no longer available for customers in Europe.

 Mobile

 On 6 April 2010, ESPN secured mobile rights to highlights from all Premier League games from the 2010-11 season, after beating British Sky Broadcasting to the deal.
 The broadcaster won a three-year deal for short-form mobile highlights from all 380 Premier League games.
 It is thought that ESPN paid under £10m for the rights in a blind auction.

 The application, titled ESPN Goals, features a basic service offering news and live scores, which is free-to-download.
 However, the full video clips package are chargeable on a monthly or season basis.
 The clips can be issued during any matches not kicking off at 3pm on Saturdays, with highlights from those games only being permitted for release after 4.45pm.

 UK users are able to access the application from the Android Market, Apple App Store, BlackBerry App World, Ovi Store and Windows Phone Marketplace, along with ESPN's mobile site.

 From the 2011–12 Premier League season, the app became completely free both to download and to view clips, instead relying on advertising revenue to fund the service.

 From the 2013–14 Premier League season, the rights to mobile highlights have been sold to News UK, ESPN is not thought to have submitted a bid.